 However, we have tons of tools and tricks that we’ll be discussing and linking in this article, so don’t stress out quite yet.
 This should be a fun process!

 Besides introducing an employee to the technical side of their new work, it should also make them feel comfortable, accepted, and welcome.
-This should be something that you stress to your team and the new employee's coworkers as well.
+This should be something that you explain to your team and the new employee's coworkers as well.

 An employee that feels welcomed and valued on their team is more likely to stick around and acclimate to the work environment quicker.

 Ultimately, it should also ensure that a hire feels a sense of belonging to their new workspace.
-Set up meet and greets, lunches, and other forms of welcome that will make the employee feel comfortable.
+Set up meet and greets, team lunches, and other forms of welcome that will make the employee feel comfortable.

 An effective employee onboarding process is undoubtedly critical for preventing employee turnover and ensuring long and happy employee engagement.